To inspire and nurture the interest and understanding of science among students in grades 1-8, North South Foundation introduced Science Bees in 2010.

 - National Science Bowl - High School Sample Questions

-The NSF Science Bee is intended as an opportunity for elementary and middle school children to study Science and become more aware of the importance of Science in day-to-day events.
+The NorthSouth Science Bee is intended as an opportunity for elementary and middle school children to study Science and become more aware of the importance of Science in day-to-day events.

 It is unthinkable to imagine a world without science and technology.
 Science and technology are one of the core tenets of human advancement.
 Our quality of life and our day to day comforts are all results of application of science and technology.
 Medical advances are saving lives daily; space scientists have put man on moon; Internet and computers have revolutionized the way we access and consume information - the list is endless.